Flexity Outlook (Toronto)

 The Flexity Outlook is the latest model of streetcar in the rolling stock of the Toronto streetcar system owned by the Toronto Transit Commission (TTC).
 Based on the Bombardier Flexity, they were first ordered in 2009 and were built by Bombardier Transportation in Thunder Bay and Kingston, Ontario, with specific modifications for Toronto, such as unidirectional operation and the ability to operate on the unique broad Toronto gauge (1495 mm).

 Excluding the TTC's heritage collection of a few older streetcars, the entire active streetcar fleet consists of Flexity Outlook vehicles.
 They replaced the Canadian Light Rail Vehicle (CLRV) and its articulated counterpart, the Articulated Light Rail Vehicle (ALRV), which were all retired in December 2019.

 The Flexity Outlook is the first modern low-floor and accessible streetcar used in the city, improving access for people with disabilities, the elderly and people travelling with small children.
-With a length of over 30 m, they are the largest single-unit streetcars ever used by the TTC.
-They have four sliding doors, air conditioning, seating for up to 70 passengers, and interior bicycle racks.
+With a length of over 28 m, they are the largest single-unit streetcars ever used by the TTC.
+They have four sliding doors, air conditioning, seating for up to 70 passengers, and an interior bicycle rack.
 The vehicles are equipped with two on-board fare vending machines (FVM) along with Presto card readers.
 The introduction of the vehicle led to the use of a proof-of-payment (POP) system with all-door boarding and alighting.

-Line 5 Eglinton, a light rail line under construction, will use the similar Flexity Freedom light rail vehicle once it opens for revenue service, which—like the Flexity Outlook—is also a low-floor accessible vehicle.
+Line 5 Eglinton uses a similar Flexity Freedom light rail vehicle, which—like the Flexity Outlook—is also a low-floor accessible vehicle.
 The two models are not compatible for several reasons, including track gauge.

 Features

 The vehicle is based on Bombardier's standardized Flexity Outlook product, which is also used in cities like Brussels, Marseille, and Geneva, but tailored to Toronto's needs.
-Specific design requirements included use of TTC's unique broad track gauge rather than standard gauge, the ability to handle tight turning radii of 11 m and single-point switches, climb the city's steep hills and valleys, clearance, and ability to upgrade from trolley poles to a more modern pantograph current collection system.
-At 30 m in length, the Flexity Outlook is almost twice as long as the TTC's older streetcars, with five articulated sections.
+Specific design requirements included use of TTC's unique broad track gauge rather than standard gauge, the ability to handle a tight turning radius of 11 m, single-point switches, the ability to climb the city's steep hills and valleys, clearance, and ability to upgrade from trolley poles to a more modern pantograph current collection system.
+At 28 m in length, the Flexity Outlook is almost twice as long as the TTC's older streetcars, with five articulated sections.
 Unlike previous streetcars used in Toronto, the vehicle is low-floor and accessible with major mechanical and electrical components mounted on the roof.